[Originally published 2019. Updated October 2025]

 📚

-UC Santa Cruz
+UC Santa Cruz – French Language Programs

 1156 High Street, Santa Cruz, CA 95064

-The content provided here is intended to be used and must be used for informational purposes only
+- The content provided here is intended to be used and must be used for informational purposes only

-Do your own research and contact the campuses directly if you have any specific questions about their programs
+- You are encouraged to do your own research and contact the campuses directly if you have any specific questions about their programs

-Information is current as of September 2022 and is subject to change
+- Information is current as of October 2025 and is subject to change

-The links point to websites administered by the Regents of the University of California
+- The links point to websites administered by the Regents of the University of California

-This post does not reflect the opinions or policies of the University
+- This post does not reflect the opinions or policies of the University

 I studied at UCLA and minored in French.
 The department is relatively small, but it allowed me to get to know the professors, TAs, and classmates on a more-personal level.
 We also had a weekly French club that was a great way to learn about French culture and practice speaking the language.
 Fond times!